What Is The Main Street Lending Program & Is My Small Business Qualified?

-The Fed has set the total combined size of all three loan options at $600 billion initially.
-Through funding from the CARES Act, the Department of the Treasury will provide $75 billion in equity to the Main Street Lending Program.
+The Fed set the total combined size of all three loan options at $600 billion initially.
+Through funding from the CARES Act, the Department of the Treasury provided $75 billion in equity to the Main Street Lending Program.

 Main Street Lending Program Eligibility Requirements

 The Main Street Lending Program is geared towards small- and medium-sized businesses.
-While this program hasn’t officially launched yet, general eligibility requirements are available.
 Per the Fed’s FAQs sheet, an eligible business must:

 - Have been established earlier than March 13, 2020